appfirst/statsd_clients/python/README.md

 ## About Transport
 -------------------
 In order to switch between different ways of sending statsd message, we have the concept Transport.
-Currently we have `UDPTransport` by default and `AFTransport` in afclient if you want to communicate with [AppFirst Collector][collector].
+Currently we have `UDPTransport` by default in client.py and `AFTransport` by default in afclient if you want to communicate with [AppFirst Collector][collector].

 To switch transport, create an instance of that transport and pass in Statsd module using `set_transport`.
 This should be done only once, means you don't have to pass in a new transport every time you send message).
 Once you set a different transport, the former one will be **close()**.
 When never the process exit, the transport will also be closed.

+	from client import Statsd
-	from afclient import Statsd, AFTransport, StatsdWrapper
+	from afclient import AFTransport

     transport = AFTransport()
 	Statsd.set_transport(transport)

 	@Statsd.count("bucket.name")
-	@Statsd.time("other.bucket.name")
+	def some_func()
+	    #do something

+This is equivalent to:

+    from afclient import Statsd

+    @Statsd.count("bucket.name")
     def some_func()
         #do something

 To implement your own transport, there is only two method you need to implement: